uclab-potsdam/refa-reader/README.md

 ```

 ### Configuration
-Insert the markdown files to load inside the `src/route/essays/` folder.
+Insert the markdown files to load inside the `src/route/essays/` folder.yarn